mazwat/mazwat.github.io/uml-ws.md

 - Remember to consider the various ways that the actor interacts with the controller and the system.
 - Waht the loops and the messaging within the system

+## 3. Start work on your Poster

+If you have completed the above exercise please start work on your poster for the demo next week. **Find out more**

 ## LECTURE

 It is assumed that you have watched the video lecture before this workshop or read the [**materials**](uml-lm).
 If not you should find time to watch it during the week.